In addition, we may elect reps for the Students' Union, AMRC, EFM and other areas.

 As a recognised trades union, Unite at Sheffield negotiates with the University and Student's Union on important matters related to all aspects of your employment.

 As a member of Britain’s largest trades union you have access to the skills and expertise to help and protect you, whichever area of the University or Student's Union you work in.

-1. You can earn more - trade union members earn, on average 10 percent more than non-members.
+1. You can earn more - Workers in unionised workplaces earn, on average 10 percent more than non-unionised workplaces.

 2. You could get more holiday - Unions are the people that brought you the weekend.
 Unite campaigns to protect your holiday entitlements.

 3. You can get a better deal – Unite negotiates terms of maternity or paternity leave, pensions, and redundancy winning you more than the legal minimum.

 4. You are less likely to be injured – there are 50 percent fewer accidents in unionised workplaces.
 Unite works to ensure employers protect employees from risks to their health and safety.

 5. Support whenever you need it – Unite gives free advice, support and legal representation to all its members so they never have to face problems alone.

 6. In or out of work, there is a place for you – Unite Community offers a place for all those out of work, studying or retired - meaning that you are always part of something bigger.

 7. You get more - and better - training – Unite provides its members with free training and develop your skills, e-mail the Branch to find out more.

 8. You can get better compensation – Record amounts have been won for union members and their families through legal help.